-Distribution Services sales are made through our network of distribution service centers.
+The Distribution & Transmission segment s distribution services sales are made through our network of distribution service centers.
 Customers for our products and services include drilling and other service contractors, exploration and production companies, supply companies and nationally owned or controlled drilling and production companies.
+The Distribution & Transmission segment s customers for transmission products and services primarily include local, state and federal agencies, developers and general contractors.

-The Company's foreign operations, which include significant operations in Canada, Europe, the Far East, the Middle East, Africa and Latin America, are subject to the risks normally associated with conducting business in foreign countries, including foreign currency exchange risks and uncertain political and economic environments, which may limit or disrupt markets, restrict the movement of funds or result in the deprivation of contract rights or the taking of property without fair compensation.
+The Company s foreign operations, which include significant operations in Canada, Europe, the Far East, the Middle East, Africa and Latin America, are subject to the risks normally associated with conducting business in foreign countries, including foreign currency exchange risks and uncertain political and economic environments, which may limit or disrupt markets, restrict the movement of funds or result in the deprivation of contract rights or the taking of property without fair compensation.
 Government-owned petroleum companies located in some of the countries in which the Company operates have adopted policies (or are subject to governmental policies) giving preference to the purchase of goods and services from companies that are majority-owned by local nationals.
 As a result of such policies, the Company relies on joint ventures, license arrangements and other business combinations with local nationals in these countries.
 In addition, political considerations may disrupt the commercial relationship between the Company and such government-owned petroleum companies.
 Although the Company has not experienced any material problems in foreign countries arising from nationalistic policies, political instability, economic instability or currency restrictions, there can be no assurance that such a problem will not arise in the future.
 As discussed in Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk , the Venezuelan government devalued its currency in 2010.
 See Note 15 to the Consolidated Financial Statements for information regarding geographic revenue information.